Vaishuhi163/GenAI/README.md

 To get started with the Creative Writing Assistant, simply open the IPython Notebook file and follow the instructions provided in the notebook cells.

+## Dataset

+The project utilizes a curated dataset of creative writing samples, including prompts and corresponding exemplary texts, to train the AI model.

 ## Usage

 - Input prompts in the provided field and run the notebook to generate text suggestions.
 - Explore different prompts and settings to experiment with various writing styles and themes.

-## Dataset
+## Contact Information

-The project utilizes a curated dataset of creative writing samples, including prompts and corresponding exemplary texts, to train the AI model.
+For any questions or inquiries related to the project, please reach out to my github profile https://github.com/Vaishuhi163.